jdrsn/slate/source/includes/_users.md

 ### URL parameters

-In the request URL, you must replace the parameters below with your respective data.
+In the request URL, you must replace the parameters below (excluding `u`) with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------